Welcome to Montclair State University!

 If you will be arriving late in the evening, please make arrangements to stay at a hotel the first night and come to campus the next morning.

-By August, you should have received an email from Residence Life that will include your room details and information regarding how to see the names and contact details of your fellow roommates.
+By late December, you should have received an email from Residence Life that will include your room details and information regarding how to see the names and contact details of your fellow roommates.
 The email will be sent to your new Montclair email address, so be sure to check your email.

 Each room has one bed, closet, desk, and chair per student.
 You might choose to bring some things with you or order supplies online and we will arrange for them to be available when you check in.